-- reviewed the audited annual financial statements and annual report that were prepared in accordance with International Financial Reporting Standards (IFRS) and in the manner required by the DHET and, together with the F&GP, recommended that the reports be adopted by Council; - considered the reported findings presented by the internal and external auditors in respect of the University's system of financial controls, ICT governance controls and internal controls, as well as management's corrective action plans in response to material findings and, where necessary, made recommendations to Council; - obtained Council's approval for the appointment of Ernst and Young as the internal auditors for the period December 2019 to December 2022; - · addressed any arising concerns or complaints relating to the following: - o accounting policies; - internal audit; - o the auditing or content of annual financial statements; - o internal financial controls; - o fraud and irregularities. - evaluated and assessed the effectiveness of the internal audit function, which is undertaken by an external independent party; - reviewed risk management reports and periodic update reports and, where relevant, made recommendations to Council; - evaluated the effectiveness of risk management, controls and the governance processes; - verified the independence of the external auditors, - obtained Council's approval for the re-appointment of PricewaterhouseCoopers Inc. as the external statutory auditor and the certification auditor for the period December 2020 to December 2021; - approved the audit fees and engagement terms of the external auditors; - determined the nature and extent of allowable non-audit services and approved the contract terms for the provision of non-audit services by the external auditor. - approved the engagement terms and fees of the internal auditor, together with the scope and extent of the services they would provide.
+- reviewed the audited annual financial statements and annual report that were prepared in accordance with International Financial Reporting Standards (IFRS) and in the manner required by the DHET and, together with the F&GP, recommended that the reports be adopted by Council; - considered the reported findings presented by the internal and external auditors in respect of the University's system of financial controls, ICT governance controls and internal controls, as well as management's corrective action plans in response to material findings and, where necessary, made recommendations to Council;

-11. THE REPORT OF THE RHODES UNIVERSITY AUDIT AND RISK COMMITTEE (continued)
+- The Audit and Risk Committee ("the Committee") : obtained Council's approval for the appointment of Ernst and Young as the internal auditors for the period December 2019 to December 2022: - addressed any arising concerns or complaints relating to the following: - o accounting policies; - o internal audit: - o the auditing or content of annual financial statements; - o internal financial controls: - o fraud and irregularities. - evaluated and assessed the effectiveness of the internal audit function, which is undertaken by an external independent party;

+reviewed risk management reports and periodic update reports and, where relevant, made recommendations to Council;

+evaluated the effectiveness of risk management, controls and the governance processes;

+verified the independence of the external auditors;

+- obtained Council's approval for the re-appointment of PricewaterhouseCoopers Inc. as the external statutory auditor and the certification auditor for the period December 2020 to December 2021; - approved the audit fees and engagement terms of the external auditors; - determined the nature and extent of allowable non-audit services and approved the contract terms for the provision of non-audit services by the external auditor;

-- fulfilled its ICT governance objectives through monitoring the ongoing relevance of the ICT strategy in relation to emerging operational requirements, technological developments and ICT risks; and - considered all significant incidents involving potential reputational risk and/or legislative and regulatory non compliance which were reported to the Committee, or which otherwise came to its attention.
-The Committee considered the related action(s) taken by University management in respect of these matters.
+- auditor, together with the scope and extent of the services they would provide; - ongoing relevance of the ICT strategy in relation to emerging operational requirements, technological developments and ICT risks: and - · considered all significant incidents involving potential reputational risk and/or legislative and regulatory non-compliance which were reported to the Committee, or which H C Staple otherwise came to its attention.
+The Committee considered Chairperson of Audit & Risk Committee the related action(s) taken by University management in Date: 10 June 2021 respect of these matters.

 The Committee comprises four independent, non-executive members.
-The Committee members have a relevant range of financial, commercial, legal and public sector experience and skills.
+The Committee members have a relevant range of financial, commercial, legal and public sector experience and skills